joshdsmith/Elk-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because Ansible's agentless architecture allows for flexible integration, and efficient and seamless deployement, while eliminating human error across systems.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- ...Install Docker.
-- ...
+- ...Download cmage.
-- ...
+- ...Configure container.
+- ...Download and launch a docker elk container.
+- ...Enables service docker on boot.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.